helenalabs/working-with-ai-principles/README.md

 Ultimately, I remain responsible for judgment and direction.
 AI supports thinking — it does not replace it.

 # My Guiding Notes
-I want to work with AI as a thinking partner, not just a tool.
+I want to work with AI as a sparring partner, not just a tool.

 The goal is clarity, depth, and truth over speed or noise.